A Travel Price Comparison for United States of America Gatlinburg vs. Charlottesville for Vacations, Tours, and Honeymoons

 Which is Bigger, Gatlinburg or Charlottesville?

-Charlottesville is bigger, and its population is about 8.3 times larger than the population of Gatlinburg.
-When comparing the population of Gatlinburg vs. Charlottesville, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Charlottesville has a larger population, and is about 8 times larger than the population of Gatlinburg.
+When comparing the sizes of Gatlinburg and Charlottesville, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Gatlinburg or Charlottesville?